itsjoshuagraves/digitalgarden/content/media.md

 title: Media
 type: docs
 ---
+{{< hint info >}}
 I watch and read a lot.
 Here's some of it.
+{{< /hint >}}

 {{< tabs "media" >}}

+{{< tab "Books" >}}

+## Books
+---

+### Incoming
+- Salem's Lot
+- Dark Delicacies Vol 1
+- Notes on Complexity
+- Listening to the music machines make
+- Outrage Machine
+- Pet Semetary

+### 2023
+- The Destroyer of Worlds (A Return Lovecraft Country)
+- Little Heaven
+- The Deep
+- The Troop
+- Unbury Carol
+- Dead of Night: A Zombie Novel (Dead of Night Series Book 1)
+- Queen of Teeth
+- The Butcher
+- How minds are changed
+- Chaos machine
+- Mind gut connection
+- Brain energy
+- Pretty Marys All in a Row
+- Boneset & Feathers
+- The Rust Maidens
+- Reluctant Immprtals
+- Old Souls: The Sages and Mystics of Our World
+- Sundial
+- The Paris Apartment
+- Come As You Are
+- Even The Worm Will Turn
+- No Gods for Drowning
+- The Worm and His Kings
+- Your Mind Is a Terrible Thing
+- Echo
+- Hex
+- Malorie: A Bird Box Novel
+- The Living Dead
+- How Minds Change
+- The Chaos Machine

+{{< /tab >}}

 {{< tab "Film & TV" >}}

 ## Film & TV